-Participating in the pathway will support employers and practice supervisors to demonstrate their capability and develop their professional confidence.
+The post-qualifying standards supervisors pathway supports employers and practice supervisors to demonstrate their capability and develop their professional confidence.

 We've developed guidance and templates for completing a portfolio of evidence, which links to our infographic.
 These supporting documents are in the section below titled 'Portfolio contents/checklist'.